-Whether you need assistance with child custody matters during your divorce, or if you were never married to your child’s other parent and need help developing a parenting plan or proving paternity, one of the family law attorneys at Arami Law Office can help with your case.
+Whether you need assistance with child custody matters during your divorce, or if you were never married to your child’s other parent and need help developing a parenting plan or proving paternity, one of the family law attorneys at Arami Law can help with your case.

 In Chicago, the IMDMA no longer talks about child custody, but instead uses the term “allocation of parental responsibilities.”
 Parental responsibilities include making important decisions about the child’s upbringing and welfare, as well as parenting time, which involves providing daily caretaking functions for the child.
 If you and your spouse can agree to allocate parental responsibilities in a way that is in the best interests of the child, you can develop a parenting plan that the court can approve.
 Otherwise, the court will allocate parental responsibilities through an allocation judgment.

 When there is a significant change in circumstances, you can also request to have your allocation judgment or parenting plan modified.
 Your family lawyer can help.